IFS Cloud ERP Consulting Services | Data Migration & SCM Expertise

 • It is canonical and governed.
 ERP enforces unique values, mandatory fields, reference lists, and security.

 • It changes slowly.
-Schemas evolve at a low pace, so contracts rarely break.
+Schemas evolve slowly, so contracts rarely break.

 • It is authoritative.
 When disputes arise in finance or operations, ERP is the system of record.

 A data contract is an agreement that defines schema, semantics, quality checks, and access rules.
 Master data is a strong first candidate.
-It is stable, trusted, and offers high impact.
+It is stable, trusted, and high-impact.

 IFS building blocks